CLAMP-IT/moodle-block_clampmail/README.md

-# Quickmail
+# CLAMPMail

 ![Moodle Plugin CI](https://github.com/CLAMP-IT/clampmail/workflows/Moodle%20Plugin%20CI/badge.svg)

-Quickmail is a Moodle block that provides selective, bulk emailing within courses.
-CLAMPMail is a fork maintained by the Collaborative Liberal Arts Moodle Project which sends attachments via email instead of providing a download link within Moodle.
+CLAMPMail is a Moodle block that provides selective, bulk emailing within courses.
+This is a fork of the Quickmail block maintained by the Collaborative Liberal Arts Moodle Project which sends attachments via email instead of providing a download link within Moodle.

 ## Requirements